tobiscode/disstans/docsrc/tutorials/tutorial_2.rst

 How do we model the transients though?
 For this, we will use an over-complete set of basis functions, built by a collection of integrated B-Splines.
-For more on that, see the class documentations for :class:`~geonat.models.BSpline` and :class:`~geonat.models.ISpline`.
-There is a simple :class:`~geonat.models.SplineSet` constructor class that takes care of that for us, which we'll directly add to our model collection from before:
+For more on that, see the class documentations for :class:`~disstans.models.BSpline` and :class:`~disstans.models.ISpline`.
+There is a simple :class:`~disstans.models.SplineSet` constructor class that takes care of that for us, which we'll directly add to our model collection from before:

 .. doctest::

-    >>> from geonat.models import ISpline, SplineSet
+    >>> from disstans.models import ISpline, SplineSet
     >>> mdl_coll["Transient"] = SplineSet(degree=2,
     ...                                   t_center_start=t_start_str,
     ...                                   t_center_end=t_end_str,